Gibbons-Lab/isb_course_2020/docs/micom/talk.md

 <!-- .slide: data-background="var(--primary)" class="dark" -->

 We observed that the *overall production flux* $v_p = \sum a_i\cdot v_i^{ex}$
-associates the most with the phenotype.
+is most directly related to the phenotype.

 This is the flux the *intestinal cells* can interact with.